TimMouskhelichvili/personal/public/static/markdown/blog/javascript-wait-5-seconds/en.md

 testSleep();
 ```

-## 3. JavaScript Wait 5 Seconds (in ES5)
+## 3. How To Wait 5 Seconds In ES5

-If you need to support old browsers 😞, you will not be able to use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+If you need to support old browsers 😞, you will not be able to use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or async & await.

 In that case you will need to use callbacks.